-Staying within the topic of the intraocular lens, high blood sugar levels are thought to cause transient thickening or swelling of the lens, causing temporary fluctuations in vision.
+Staying within the intraocular lens topic, high blood sugar levels are thought to cause transient thickening or swelling of the lens, causing temporary fluctuations in vision.

-It is well known that high blood glucose levels can cause a temporary near-sightedness in diabetics.
-In one study with non-diabetic subjects, an increase in plasma glucose was induced along with a pharmacologically induced insulin resistance, in order to mimic a diabetic state of hyperglycemia.
+It is well known that high blood glucose levels can cause temporary near-sightedness in people with diabetes.
+In one study with non-diabetic subjects, an increase in plasma glucose was induced along with a pharmacologically induced insulin resistance to mimic a diabetic state of hyperglycemia.
 The induced 400% increase in blood glucose levels resulted in a myopic (nearsighted) shift of 2 diopters, which reversed when blood glucose returned to normal.
-Diopters likely means nothing to the average reader, but think of them as the unit used to measure nearsightedness or farsightedness in a glasses prescription.
+“Diopters” likely means nothing to the average reader, but think of them as the unit used to measure nearsightedness or farsightedness in a glasses prescription.
 Below is a visual representation of the magnitude of 2 diopters of nearsightedness (on the right) when compared to clear 20/20 vision (on the left).
 This demonstrates the visual impact very high blood glucose levels can have on sight.

 Bottom line: Blood glucose levels could affect the prescription in your glasses/contact lenses, causing fluctuations in vision.

-Now, let’s explore the effects that metabolic health can have on the back of the eye, the retina.
+Now, let’s explore the effects of metabolic health on the back of the eye, the retina.

 Changes to the retinal microvasculature and circulation

-A dilated retinal exam is the only time that a physician can directly observe blood vessels in the body in vivo and without an incision, making it an excellent, non-invasive method of examining ocular and systemic metabolic and vascular health (pretty cool, right?).
-The retina has its own circulatory system to supply and remove blood and nutrients, which consists of microvasculature such as the retinal venules, arterioles, and capillaries.
-Subtle retinal microvascular changes in these vessels (i.e. retinal microaneurysms, arteriovenous nicking, focal arteriolar narrowing) can indicate a problem with microvascular health, not only in the retina but all over the body.
+A dilated retinal exam is the only time a physician can directly observe blood vessels in the body in vivo and without an incision, making it an excellent, non-invasive method of examining ocular and systemic metabolic and vascular health (pretty cool, right?).
+The retina has its own circulatory system to supply and remove blood and nutrients, consisting of microvasculature such as the retinal venules, arterioles, and capillaries.
+Subtle retinal microvascular changes in these vessels (i.e., retinal microaneurysms, arteriovenous nicking, focal arteriolar narrowing) can indicate a problem with microvascular health, not only in the retina but all over the body.

-Metabolic syndrome has been associated with both large and small vessel inflammation and damage, and there is evidence that metabolic health can affect the retinal microvasculature.
-In one study, advanced imaging of the retinal microvascular circulation found altered blood flow present in individuals with impaired glucose tolerance, prior to development of diabetes or cardiovascular disease.
+Metabolic syndrome has been associated with large and small vessel inflammation and damage, and there is evidence that metabolic health can affect the retinal microvasculature.
+In one study, advanced imaging of the retinal microvascular circulation found altered blood flow present in individuals with impaired glucose tolerance prior to the development of diabetes or cardiovascular disease.